 Make it a Routine and it Becomes Simple

 Remember all these aspects of SEO and use them when you create your content.
-Keep your goals in mind and create a content planning schedule as part of your SEO strategy for authors.
+Keep your goals in mind and create a content planning schedule as part of your author’s SEO strategy.

 Stick to a schedule:

-If you do these things, and continue to hone your skills, keep up on tips, and adapt your strategy as you go, you will begin seeing results for your efforts.
+If you follow this author’s guide to SEO strategy, and continue to hone your skills, keep up on tips, and adapt your strategy as you go, you will begin seeing results for your efforts.